 So the BLSG has not had enough money for adequate larvicide treatments for at least a couple of years.
 The funds for aerial larvicide treatments are supplied by the state, and the state transfers the money only when they see an invoice related to aerial larvicide treatment.
 The funds provided by the member towns are used for the roadside spraying of adulticides and for general operation, including legal expenses.
 This arrangement suggests that the lawsuit should not have impacted the larvicide program.

 When BLSG fails to treat the mosquito breeding grounds with larvicide, it also fails to do integrated pest management, which specifies that toxic adulticides be used only after all other reasonable control measures have been done.
 BLSG’s permit requires that they will follow the protocols of integrated pest management.
-A generous interpretation of the permit suggests that BLSG should not be allowed to do roadside spraying of adulticides this year.
+A generous interpretation of the permit suggests that BLSG should not be allowed to do roadside spraying of adulticides this year because they have not done all other reasonable control measures.

 BLSG has been put in a very difficult position.
 The state has given them a permit which requires that they follow the protocols of integrated pest management but fails to provide enough funding to follow those protocols.
 This untenable situation should not be allowed to continue.